 Must is one of the wonderful products of the wine grape harvest that does not only have a rich history but is also a versatile seasonal ingredient in many recipes – even in the modern-day kitchen.
 It has been a popular ingredient in cooking since ancient times and it was probably the French Huguenots who brought the “recipe” to South Africa.
 Except for being used as must jam and vino cotto, it can also be used as an ingredient in savoury and meat dishes.

 Probably first used as an ingredient for bread and rusks in a wine producing country such as Germany or France, one of the earliest references to bread baked with must, is during the reign of King Edward I (1272-1307).
-In South Africa mosbolletjies are often eaten fresh with butter or dried as rusks.
+In South Africa mosbolletjies (similar to brioche) are often eaten fresh with butter or dried as rusks.
 Traditionally it was served fresh with black coffee early in the morning – similar to the French tradition of serving black coffee and croissants.

 Mosbolletjies are available from the La Motte Farm Shop during the harvest season, but if you want to try baking these traditional delights, try the recipe below from our Cape Winelands Cuisine cookbook (page 19).